skrisshnaswamy/mnemosyne/math -> machine/PID Controller.md

 $PI = K_p.e(t) + K_i \int_{0}^{t} e(\tau)d\tau$

 ## **D** for Derivative

-You see the derivate is just the rate of change.
-And that's exactly the role of the derivative controller.
-It uses the idea of rate of change to model what to expect in the future.
+You see, the **derivative** is just the _rate of change_.
+And that’s exactly what the **Derivative controller** uses — it models how fast the error is changing right now to predict what might happen next.

+> [!NOTE] Car example
+> Think about our car again.
+When you're driving, but this time imagine you're driving down a **winding road**; and you see a sharp curve coming up, what's something you do _before_ you even get to the turn?
+> As a good driver, you don't just react to the fact that you're going too fast for the turn (the current error); you're looking ahead at how quickly the turn is approaching and proactively adjusting your speed to get ready for it.
+> This proactive part is the job of the **Derivative** component!

-Let's use the same example of driving the car.
-But this time imagine you're driving down a **winding road**.
-This changes the problem to not a single target speed, but to that of a problem of having to **adjust to an ever-changing speed**.
+This changes the problem from a single target speed, but to that of a problem of having to **adjust to an ever-changing speed**.
 Your target is always changing.
 So with a *P*roportional and *I*ntegral controller, you're always correcting to a new speed.
 This is very reactive right?
 As the target keeps rapidly changing,
 - The **Proportional** part would indeed cause the system to be all over the place.
 - The **Integral** part would get a "confused" sense of the error's history.
 It might incorrectly build up a large value, making the controller overreact when the target is lowered, leading to a huge overshoot.